 Places I Really Need To Try

-As it says on the tin, there are a few places in Durham that I know I really need to try (over and above the ones I’ve set out above) and they are the Tomahawk Steakhouse in the Boat Club, Tia’s (legendary Mexican) and Shaheen’s (apparently the best Indian food in Durham).
+As it says on the tin, there are a few places in Durham that I know I really need to try (over and above the ones I’ve set out above) and they are Fusha (Asian fusion), Tia’s (legendary Mexican), Shaheen’s (a proper Indian curry house) and a revisit to The Cellar Door.

 Other Notable Recommendations